tokenized/docs/protocol-actions.md

         </td>
         <td>
             New data for the amended subfield.
 Data type depends on the the type of the field being amended.
 The value should be serialize as defined by the protocol.
-            The bytes should be in an format appropriate for the field being modified.
+            The bytes must be encoded in the format of the field being modified.
         </td>
     </tr>